ejikeugba/gofcat/README.md

 <!-- [![R buildstatus](https://github.com/ejikeugba/gofcat/workflows/R-CMD-check/badge.svg)](https://github.com/ejikeugba/gofcat/actions) -->
 ### Overview

-Crucial post-estimation (goodness-of-fit) tests for some widely used categorical response models (CRM) are implemented in this package.
-It currently supports inputs from objects of class serp(), clm(), polr(), multinom(), mlogit(), vglm() and glm().
-Available tests include the Hosmer-Lemeshow tests for the binary, multinomial and ordinal logistic regression; the Lipsitz and the Pulkstenis-Robinson tests for the ordinal models.
-The proportional odds, adjacent-category, and constrained continuation-ratio models are particularly supported at ordinal level.
+Post-estimation (goodness-of-fit) tests for some widely used categorical response models (CRM).
+Package currently supports inputs from objects of class serp(), clm(), polr(), multinom(), mlogit(), vglm() and glm().
+Available tests include the Hosmer-Lemeshow, the Lipsitz and the Pulkstenis-Robinson tests for the binary, multinomial and ordinal logistic regression models.
+The proportional odds, adjacent category, and constrained continuation-ratio models are particularly supported at the ordinal level.
 Tests for the proportional odds assumptions in ordinal models are also possible with the Brant and the Likelihood-Ratio tests.
-Moreover, several summary measures of predictive strength (Pseudo R-squared), and some useful error metrics, including, the brier score, misclassification rate and logloss are also available for the binary, multinomial and ordinal models.
+Moreover, several summary measures of predictive strength (Pseudo R-squared) and error measurement metrics (brier score, misclassification rate and logloss) are also available for the binary, multinomial and ordinal models.

 ### Example